-PHED 129 Lifetime Fitness IV
+PHED 129 LIFETIME FITNESS IV

+2 credits.
+4 hours.
+(Laboratory 4 HOURS.)
 Prerequisite: PHED 128 and preliminary health screening or permission of personal physician.
 A cardiovascular and muscular development fitness program designed around the aerobic circuit.
 The course builds on concepts introduced in PHED 126, 127, and 128.
 A variety of individual aerobic exercise equipment will be incorporated into the student's total program.

-PHED 130 Fitness Walking
+PHED 130 FITNESS WALKING

+1 credit.
+2 hours.
+(Laboratory 2 HOURS.)
 Designed to introduce the student to walking as a form of cardiovascular fitness.
 Students will learn the proper form for fitness walking as well as proper intensity monitoring techniques.